 2018 Date for diary!

-To be confirmed expected May 2018.
-National Slot car Exhibition/slot car
+May 19th and 20th 2018.
+National Slot car Exhibition/slot car festival where we

 It shows map etc. I think some will be travelling from great distance!

 Jan 2018 Ex Project Manager at Lesney London E9, collection of moulded shells of Powertrack and Lanechanger, unusual box art etc. Powertrack and LaneChanger prototype

 Ex Lesney Factory, Rochford....Lanechanger and spares.
 Also later type race and chase controllers with black switch.
 Found in a PP2000 set

 We now have a good soft grade silcon tyre in black.